Former Blue Jays catcher Ken Huckaby turns 52 today.

 You can see the play here (try not to gag when you are told that Jeter is one of the best baserunners in all of baseball):

 After the 2003 season, Huckaby signed with the Rangers.
 Then, mid-season, he went to the Orioles off waivers.
 From there, he was released and signed again by the Rangers.

 Before the 2005 season, the Jays signed him again, and he got into 35 games for us, hitting .207/.250/.253.

 After that, he went to the Red Sox (playing five games for them), then the Dodgers and Royals.

-He worked as a coach and manager in the Jays minor league system from 2013 to 2020.
+He was a coach and manager in the Jays' minor league system from 2013 to 2020.